 DAMAGE TYPE DESCRIPTION REQUIREMENTS DEDUCTIBLE COMMENTARY Pain and Suffering (General Damages) An award of money made to an injured person for losses that are not strictly financial and are not easily measured in financial terms.
 Designed to be solace for misfortune, loss of enjoyment of life, and pain and suffering.
 Victim must establish that they have sustained "permanent serious disfigurement" or "permanent serious impairment of an important physical, mental or psychological function." \$39,556.53 for the injured person; \$19,778.27 for Family Law Act claim.
 No deductible where damages are in excess of \$131,854.01 for victim and \$65,926.46 for Family Law Act claim.
 Must not be entirely at fault for the accident.
 Maximum awarded to victim for pain and suffering in the most catastrophic severe cases is approximately \$390,313.00 (as of January 2020).
 Wrongful Death, Loss of Care, Guidance and Companionship The Family Law Act permits family members to sue for the injury or death of another family member.
-Claimant can include the victim's spouse, children, grandchildren, parents, siblings and grandpar- ents.
+Claimant can include the victim's spouse, children, grandchildren, parents, siblings and grandparents.
 No Deductible for Fatal Accident Claims, for car accidents arising after Sept.
 1, 2010 .
-Surviving spouse of a deceased victim is generally awarded 70% of the net take home pay in compensation for the deceased's work life expectancy.
-For the loss of a spouse, highest compensation has been approximately \$90,000 for loss of care, guidance and companionship.
+Surviving spouse awarded between 60-70% of the deceased breadwinner's net take home pay for her/his working life expectancy.
+For the loss of a spouse, approximately \$85,000 for the loss of care, guidance and companionship.
 Surviving spouses also compensated for the value of "non-cash" services such as homemaking and handy person services.
 Health Care Expenses Injured victim can sue for health- care expenses not covered by the SABS or other benefit plans.
 Victim must establish that they have sustained "permanent serious disfigurement" or "permanent serious impairment of an important physical, mental or psychological function."
 Victim must not have been entirely at fault in the accident.
 Loss of Income If the ability to work is impaired, the victim may sue for loss of income not covered by the SABS or another insurer or income benefits plan.
 Only 70% of gross income up to trial is compensated and 100% thereafter.
 Any income replacement benefits paid by other insurers, such as SABS or disability benefits, will be deducted.
 No compensation for income lost for the first 7 days after the accident.

-^{} An amount predetermined by the Insurance Act by which insurance companies automatically reduce the value of the claim.
+An amount predetermined by the Insurance Act by which insurance companies automatically reduce the value of the claim.
 Figures accurate as of January 2020 and are revised annually for inflation.